 Now, let’s look at what the bible says about stress and anxiety.

 Stress is not specifically mentioned in the Bible.
-However, worry, troubles, and anxiety is.
-Which are merely a symptom of stress, and stress is a symptom of our perception.
+However, worry, troubles, and anxiety are.
+These are merely symptoms of stress, and stress is a symptom of our perception.
 Think of a symptom as the fruit of whatever has roots in your heart.
-I have a whole section in my book Face Off with Your Feelings on how to uproot worry and the lies to create new fruit.
+I have a whole section in my book Face Off with Your Feelings on how to uproot worry and lies to create new fruit.

 I consider anxiety a secondary emotion.
 Another word for that might be more of a reaction than a feeling or a primary emotion.
 Pain can come from two different directions – a violation of love which tells us who we are, and a violation of trust which makes us feel unsafe.
 So we might feel helpless and powerless, or we might feel like we’re unable to measure up to expectations, that we’re inadequate, or that we’re not good enough for the task we’re being asked to do.